jontybrook/nuxtbot/README.md

 ## Directory Structure

-- `/datasets` - Datasets of Nuxt 3 code examples.
+- `/datasets` - Datasets to be used for fine tuning or prompting models, such as summarised documentation and Nuxt 3 code examples.
 - `/code-snippets` - Individual code snippets and mini-examples of Nuxt 3 features.
-- `/experiments` - Experimental features or proof-of-concept code.
+- `/experiments` - Experiments and proof-of-concept code.
 - `/ideas` - Documentation of proposed ideas and features for NuxtBot.
 - `/discussions` - Summaries of discussions or meetings about the project.